heholek/copyparty/docs/synology-dsm.md

+## updating

+to update to a new copyparty version: `Container Manager` » `Images` » `Update available` » `Update`

+* DSM checks for updates every 12h; you can force a check with `sudo /var/packages/ContainerManager/target/tool/image_upgradable_checker`

+* there is no auto-update feature, and beware that watchtower does not support DSM

 ## regarding ram usage

 the ram usage indicator in both `Docker` and `Container Manager` is misleading  because it also counts the kernel disk cache which makes the number insanely high -- the synology resource monitor shows the correct values, usually less than 100 MiB